 A hierarchy of compass systems in migratory songbirds

-Migratory birds are able to use information for orientation from different cue sources: the geomagnetic field, the sun and the stellar sky (magnetic, sun and star compass systems).
+Migratory birds are able to use information for orientation from different cue sources: the geomagnetic field, the sun and the stellar cues (magnetic, sun and star compass systems).
 However, compass information obtained by birds from three compasses can be absent, redundant and/or contradictory, so birds should calibrate their compasses with respect to a common reference system.

 In this project, we investigate the interaction between compass systems in different songbird species and determine which compass holds a higher position in the hierarchy of compass systems.